TechtonicAcademy/library-phase-one-assignment-2020/README.md

 ## Instructions:

+- Clone this repository into your local `~/code` directory.

 - Initialize npm in your new local repository.

-- Install the ‘parcel-bundler’ npm package.
+- Install the `parcel-bundler` npm package.

 - Create your file structure.
 [See example structure here](https://docs.google.com/document/d/11NtcCcDG2fkXCbgA2YRrK77mt9W42mSo2Tq8AahwtUk/edit).